Events

 You can customize the following elements for the product backlog, sprint backlogs, and portfolio backlogs:

-• State category mappings: Map workflow states to state categories (previously referred to as a metastate).
-These mappings support the display of all Agile planning tools, including the Kanban and task boards.
+State category mappings: Map workflow states to state categories (previously referred to as a metastate).
+These mappings support the display of all Agile planning tools, including the board and Taskboards.

 To change the types of work items that are considered backlog items or tasks, you add them to the corresponding category.
 For an example, see Add bugs to the task board or backlog.